 My career in television began here at FOX 2 as an intern in 1990.
 After my graduation from SLU in 1992, I moved into the heart of “Tornado Alley,” Joplin, Missouri, where I spent two exciting years as Chief Meteorologist at KODE-TV.
 In 1994, I moved back to St. Louis and FOX 2 as the weekend meteorologist and then moved to the lead forecaster for Fox 2 News at 11pm (Monday-Friday) in 2014.
 Now you can wake up with my forecasts Monday-Friday on Fox 2 News in the Morning!

-In October 2002, I was honored to receive my first of seven Emmy awards from the National Academy of Television Arts and Science for weather forecasting and reporting.
+In October 2002, I was honored to receive my first of eight Emmy awards from the National Academy of Television Arts and Science for weather forecasting and reporting.
 In July of 2006, I became first ever St. Louis meteorologist to receive the American Meteorological Society’s Certified Broadcast Meteorologist (CBM) designation – passing a rigorous written test covering many aspects of atmospheric and natural sciences.